 Ironically, the answer has to do with an invention that greatly improved concrete in certain respects.

-In the 1800s, people began to experiment with ways of reinforcing concrete to improve its tensile strength.
+In the 1800s, people began experimenting with ways to reinforce concrete to improve its tensile strength.
 Ernest Ransom, an engineer living in California, hit upon the winning formula when he used iron (and then steel) embedded in poured concrete.
 He supervised the construction of a warehouse and a bridge in San Francisco in the 1880s.
 These were the first reinforced concrete structures in the world.

-The technique soon caught on and the first steel-reinforced concrete skyscraper was built in Cincinnati, Ohio in 1903.
-Though there was much speculation at the time about whether it would be structurally sound, it was soon obvious that this new technique represented exciting new possibilities for concrete in construction.
+The technique soon caught on, and the first steel-reinforced concrete skyscraper was built in Cincinnati, Ohio, in 1903.
+Though there was much speculation at the time about whether it would be structurally sound, it soon became clear that this new technique offered exciting possibilities for concrete in construction.

-Architects like Frank Lloyd Wright found creative ways to exploit the possibilities of reinforced concrete, designing structures like his famous house, Falling Waters.
-The cantilevered slabs of concrete in his design would not be possible with the steel reinforcement used.
+Architects like Frank Lloyd Wright found creative ways to exploit the possibilities of reinforced concrete, designing structures such as his famous house, Fallingwater.
+The cantilevered concrete slabs in his design would not be possible with the steel reinforcement used.

-The influence of Wright in the US and Le Corbusier, who also had a passion for reinforced concrete, in Europe soon inspired architects all over the world to design using this new technology.
-The need for rebuilding after WWII gave the impetus required to bring about a boom in reinforced-concrete construction.
+The influence of Wright in the US and Le Corbusier, who also had a passion for reinforced concrete, in Europe, soon inspired architects all over the world to design using this new technology.
+The need to rebuild after WWII provided the impetus to drive a boom in reinforced-concrete construction.

 So what is the problem, anyway?